dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 Give an example of a non-perfect field.

 ### Question 3.10
-What is galois theory?
+What is Galois theory?
 State the main theorem.
 What is the splitting field of $x^5 - 2$ over Q?
 What are the intermediate extensions?
 Which extensions are normal, which are not, and why?
-What are the galois groups (over Q) of all intermediate extensions?
+What are the Galois groups (over Q) of all intermediate extensions?

 ### Question 3.11
-What is a galois extension?
+What is a Galois extension?

 ### Question 3.12
 Take a quadratic extension of a field of characteristic 0.
-Is it galois?
+Is it Galois?
 Take a degree 2 extension on top of that.
-Does it have to be galois over the base field?
+Does it have to be Galois over the base field?
 What statement in group theory can you think of that reﬂects this?

 ### Question 3.13.
-Is abelian galois extension transitive?
+Is abelian Galois extension transitive?
-That is, if K has abelian galois group over E, E has abelian galois group over F , and K is a galois extension of F , is it necessarily true that gal(K/F ) is also abelian? give a counterexample involving number fields as well as one involving function fields.
+That is, if K has abelian Galois group over E, E has abelian Galois group over F , and K is a Galois extension of F , is it necessarily true that gal(K/F ) is also abelian? give a counterexample involving number fields as well as one involving function fields.

 ### Question 3.14
 What is a Kummer extension?